Quentin-V/enigma-web/hintsandsolution-quinta-supersecret/Solution_Enigma.md

 ### Step 2
 - First pic is a Big Apple
-- Seocnd pic represents Freedom/Liberty
+- Second pic represents Freedom/Liberty
 - Third pic is just some buildings
 ##### *This leads us to New York City*
 Also known as 'The Big Apple', has the Statue of Liberty and is known for the buildings